 The good news, however, pistachios are so rich in flavor that there’s no need to add a ton of olive oil, making this a light substitute for traditional pestos.

 Chickpeas are my favorite legume.
 If you’re a fan as well and think they taste good raw, try them roasted!
 This brings the fat and flavors to the surface.

-They taste great spiced just about anyway – Indian spices, Italian herbs, making them a must-have in my kitchen!
+They taste greatly spiced just about any way – Indian spices, Italian herbs, making them a must-have in my kitchen!

 When you roast the chickpeas it adds a little extra crunch, making them taste similar to a nut.
 They’re full of protein and an awesome salad topper!
 I snack on these when I’m in a crunch.